ad-m/python-anticaptcha/README.rst

 There is support for your own (captcha) forms.
 It allows you to analyze any data in various ways, eg. classify offensive image, count elements on the image, etc. The scope of the data, the form to describe them, you specify yourself.

-For details, go to the documentation.
+For details, go to 'Custom fields' section in the documentation.

 Setup proxy
 ###########